MeteoSwiss/opendata-forecast-data/README.md

 #### 🚧  **Temporary Notice Work in Progress**

-Users can find information about available parameters, including metadata about height, longitude and latitude, in the collection of the above collections under `Assets`.
+Users can find information about available parameters, including metadata about height, longitude and latitude, in the collection level `Assets` of the above collections.

 #### 2.2.3 Parameter Metadata